SynTexDZN/homebridge-syntex-magichome/README.md

 ## Example Config
-**Info:** If the `logDirectory` for the storage can't be created you have to do it by yourself and give it full write permissions!
+**Info:** If the `baseDirectory` for the storage can't be created you have to do it by yourself and give it full write permissions!
+- `sudo mkdir -p /var/homebridge/SynTex/` *( create the directory )*
 - `sudo chown -R homebridge /var/homebridge/SynTex/` *( permissions only for homebridge )*
 - `sudo chmod 777 -R homebridge /var/homebridge/SynTex/` *( permissions for many processes )*